gomorpheus/morpheus-docs/operations/health.rst

 ------------------

 The |Morpheus| health section provides an overview of the health of your |Morpheus| appliance.
 It includes data on the following:

-Health Levels
+  - Health Levels
-CPU
+  - CPU
-Memory
+  - Memory
-Database
+  - Database
-Elastic
+  - Elastic
-Queues
+  - Queues

 HEALTH LEVELS include
-  - MORPHEUS CPU
+  - |Morpheus| CPU
-  - SYSTEM CPU
+  - System CPU
-  - MORPHEUS MEMORY
+  - |Morpheus| Memory
-  - SYSTEM MEMORY
+  - System Memory
-  - USED SWAP
+  - Used Swap

 CPU include